 Wall Masters, in all incarnations, have the power to send you back to the beginning of the dungeon you're in, which is every bit as annoying as it sounds.
 Not to mention that they drop from the ceiling, climb out of walls, or extend from pools of shadow, making it easy for them to catch you by surprise.
 And they're really creepy.

 Worse yet, some traps release invisible Wall Masters.
-Fake Difficulty at its finest!
+Ugh!

-The Skultullas (all types)— with the exception of Gold Skulltulas, which are the direct OPPOSITE of goddammned bats.
+The Skultullas (all types) — with the exception of Gold Skulltulas, which are the direct OPPOSITE of goddamned bats.

-The Keese (literal bats) and Bubbles (flying skulls).
+The Keese (literal bats) and Bubbles (winged airborne skulls that make generally unpleasant sounds which can be disturbing for some viewers).
 While Keese were merely typically erratic and annoying flying enemies in the 2D games, the 3D games made them model examples of frustrating little a...well, you get the idea.
-First off they are an immense pain when you attempt to lock on to anything else (or manually aiming for something in 1st-person mode, which will often prompt them to swoop up on you from behind for a cheap shot), as half the time you'll end up targeting an out of range bat, which allows the nearby ground enemies to eat you alive or fall off a ledge while you attempt to target something else.
+First off, they are an immense pain when you attempt to lock on to anything else (or manually aiming for something in 1st-person mode, which will often prompt them to swoop up on you from behind for a cheap shot), as half the time you'll end up targeting an out of range bat, which allows the nearby ground enemies to eat you alive or fall off a ledge while you attempt to target something else.
 Second, they are often wrapped in magical flames, meaning that you'll be walking along and suddenly get set on fire, cursed (unable to use weapons), or frozen solid in a giant ice crystal when one hits you (and then skitters out of range while the effect wears off).
 Third, they love to hang around underneath tricky platform segments and behind climbable objects, often swooping in to knock you off at a critical moment.

 In Ocarina of Time, you get a spell called Din's Fire, that expands in a sphere, damaging many types of enemy you run into.
 Keese, however, aren't fazed by it: instead, they catch fire, becoming the aforementioned burning Keese (who can not only set you on fire, but burn up your wooden Deku Shield).
 Fire arrows are not recommended either (as Awkward Zombie demonstrates).